dsyer/nix-cloud/README.md

 You need to:

 - get `terraform` and `gcloud` (or `nix-shell` so you can install it)
-- authenticate with `gcloud` and set up a project if you don't have one
+- authenticate with `gcloud` (`gcloud auth application-default login`) and set up a project if you don't have one
 - create an SSH identity file (RSA private key) `~/.ssh/google_compute_engine` if you don't have one

 ## Create a VM and Log in